 Greg began his aviation career at the age of 16 while flying gliders in the Civil Air Patrol as a cadet.
 Flying gliders taught him to be thorough, disciplined, and safe (you only get one chance to land a glider).
 Since then he has gone on to volunteer as a check pilot for the Civil Air Patrol.
 In addition to providing instruction, he ensures that their pilots meet C.A.P. and F.A.A. standards.
 Greg was an instructor at a local college training professional career pilots for advanced certificates and ratings.
 In addition to Greg’s aviation experience, he also has a professional background in design and engineering.
 Greg’s passion is flying and he is eager to share that passion with others.

 Greg has over 1500 hours of experience working with students from ages 14 to 67 in both single and multi-engine aircraft.
 Some of his previous students have distinguished careers with the U.S. Air Force, airlines, and corporate flight departments.

 Ed has worked at Skill Aviation since he was 14 years old (2008) cleaning airplanes and sweeping the floors.
-He has grown to be an invaluable asset to the organization capable of handling many important tasks including detailing/servicing aircraft, and keeping the flight line safe, organized, and operational.
-Ed has been serving our country since 2012 as a reservist Sargent in the 1-105th Cavalry Regiment, 32nd Infantry Brigade Combat Team.
+He has grown to be an invaluable asset to the organization, capable of handling many important tasks including detailing/servicing aircraft, and keeping the flight line safe, organized, and operational.
+Ed served our country from 2012 - 2018 as a sergeant in the Army National Guard in the 1-105th Cavalry Regiment, 32nd Infantry Brigade Combat Team.
 He is currently enrolled in the professional pilot program at Gateway Community College in Kenosha, WI.